-The Headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw students from [non-statutory/non-science] components of RSE (see section 8).
+The Headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw students from non-statutory components of RSE (see section 8).

-7.3 The Director of Education
+7.3 The Chair of Governors

-The Director of Education will hold the Headteacher to account for the implementation of this policy.
+The Chair of Governors will hold the Headteacher to account for the implementation of this policy.

-The Director of Education will ensure that:
+The Chair of Governors will ensure that:

-- all pupils make progress in achieving the expected educational outcomes; - the subjects are well led, effectively managed and well planned; - the quality of provision is subject to regular and effective self-evaluation; - teaching is delivered in ways that are accessible to all pupils with SEND; - clear information is provided for parents on the subject content and the right to request that their child is withdrawn; and, - the subjects are resourced, staffed and timetabled in a way that ensures that the school can fulfil its legal obligations.
+- all pupils make progress in achieving the expected educational outcomes; - the subjects are well led, effectively managed and well planned; - the quality of provision is subject to regular and effective self-evaluation; - teaching is delivered in ways that are accessible to all pupils with SEND (see below): - Teaching is sensitive to the needs of all students with protected characteristics under the Equality Act 2010 - clear information is provided for parents on the subject content and the right to request that their child is withdrawn; and, - the subjects are resourced, staffed and timetabled in a way that ensures that the school can fulfil its legal obligations.